bobisme/ux-challenge/README.md

 ## Comments

 It would be great if the 2 images were already sliced out, then Photoshop wouldn't really be necessary at all.

 It would really great if those images were already SVGs since they're simple vectors anyway.

 I couldn't really pick out a vertical/typographical rhythm/grid.

-The body font should be 16px instead of 14px.
-Easier to read on higher res screens.
+A body font of 16px instead of 14px would be easier to read on higher res screens.
 Fills the space better on desktops.

+The buttons should be "Log In" instead of "Login", where "login" is the noun referring to your login information and to "log in" is the action.

 ## Dev setup (requires node)